-2) A new definition, "natural grade," is added to read as follows:

-Natural grade - the undisturbed level formed without human intervention or, where the undisturbed ground level cannot be determined because of an existing building or structure, the undisturbed existing grade.
+2) A new definition, "natural grade," is added to read as follows: Natural grade - the undisturbed level formed without human intervention or, where the undisturbed ground level cannot be determined because of an existing building or structure, the undisturbed existing grade.

-Because of concerns about the Union Station air rights, Akridge, through their attorney, Whayne Quin, took an active role in the proceeding and stated:
+Because of concerns about the Union Station air rights, Akridge, through their attorney, Whayne Quin, took an active role in ZC Case No. 02-35 and at the March 17, 2003 hearing stated: